nodejs/node-gyp/README.md

 ### Build for Third Party Node.js Runtimes

-When building modules for thid party Node.js runtimes like Electron, which have different build configurations from the official Node.js distribution, you should use `--dist-url` or `--nodedir` flags to specify the headers of the runtime to build for.
+When building modules for third party Node.js runtimes like Electron, which have different build configurations from the official Node.js distribution, you should use `--dist-url` or `--nodedir` flags to specify the headers of the runtime to build for.